arilia/reaper-scripts/Chords/README.md

    `reachords/` subfolder.
 2. Make sure REAPER's web server is enabled.
-3. From a browser on the same local network (including a tablet), open the web server address followed by `reachords/chords`.
+3. From a browser on the same local network (including a tablet), open the web server address followed by `reachords/arilia_Reachords Chords.html`.
-4. For the lyrics go to `reachords/lyrics`.

 ## Usage

-1. Add items to a `Chords` track (and optionally a `Lyrics` track) in your project (case insensitive).
+1. Add items to a `Chords` track (and optionally a `Lyrics` track) in your project.
+2. Run the `arilia_Reachords Export.lua` action in REAPER (you can assign it a keyboard shortcut, or trigger it whenever needed).
-2. Open/refresh the web page on your tablet.
+3. Open/refresh the web page on your tablet.
-3. The `arilia_Reachords Export.lua` action in REAPER should be running.
-   You can do it manually from the action list or click on the dedicated button in the web interface
-4. You can open multiple projects/songs at the same time and the web page automatically shows the project you are working on
-5. You can set an offset in the Chords track to take into account network latency

 ## Project status